tseamuscorlett/enzyme-gated-network-expansion/README.md

+# Enzyme-gated network expansion

+Jupyter notebooks for running and analyzing data from enzyme-gated network expansion.

+Simulations were run using 'folds_multiprocessing.py' and 'RUN_foldgated.ipynb'

+Analysis files (.ipynb) include dependencies on assets from 'data' directory which can be downloaded at XYZ.

+Enzyme-gated network expansion was run using the python package below.

 # networkExpansionPy

 Python package to construct biosphere-level metabolic networks, and run network expansion algorithms.
 This package contains functions to prune biochemical reactions based on thermodynamic constraints.